 Entrusting the care of a loved one to a nursing home is a difficult decision, and it is natural to expect that they will receive the highest level of care and attention possible.
 Unfortunately, nursing home abuse and neglect are all too common in Louisville, and it can be heartbreaking to learn that a loved one has been a victim.
 At Gray and White Law, we are committed to protecting the rights of nursing home residents and holding negligent parties accountable for their actions.
 If you suspect that your loved one has been mistreated in a nursing home, it is crucial to seek the help of our experienced Louisville nursing home abuse attorneys.
-Contact us today for your free consultation.
+Contact us today at (502) 210-8942 or fill out our online form to schedule your free consultation.

 What is Nursing Home Abuse?